-2 Texas extends this policy to exclude from eligibility those whose nexus to the state is being investigated by the state but who have not yet been contacted.
+$^{^2}$ Texas extends this policy to exclude from eligibility those whose nexus to the state is being investigated by the state but who have not yet been contacted.
 Such persons will ordinarily not know of their ineligibility before they apply.

-- 6.2.1.
-To a state after an MVD contract has come into effect with respect to that state; - 6.2.2.
-To any other party with the taxpayer's written consent; - 6.2.3.
-By order of a court of competent jurisdiction; or - 6.2.4.
-In accordance with § 12.1.2 or § 12.2.1. - 6.3.
+- 6.2.
+In the event the Commission knows the taxpayer's identity, it shall not knowingly release it to any other party under any circumstance except: - 6.2.1.
+To a state after an agreement MVD contract has come into effect with respect to with that state has been signed by the taxpayer; - 6.2.2.
+To any other party with the taxpayer's written consent; or - 6.2.3.
+By order of a court of competent jurisdiction.; or - 6.2.4.
+In accordance with § 12. - 6.3.
 Participating states agree to not require, whether by court order or otherwise, that the Commission release a taxpayer's identity except: - 6.3.1.
-To a state after an MVD contract has come into effect with respect to that state; or - 6.3.2.
-To any other party with the taxpayer's written consent; or - 6.3.3.
-In accordance with § 12.1.2 or § 12.2.1. - 7.
+To a state after an agreement with that stateMVD contract has been signed by the taxpayercome into effect with respect to that state; or - 6.3.2.
+To any other party with the taxpayer's written consent; er - 6.3.3.
+In accordance with § 12. - 7.
 Disclosure of Taxpayer's Identity - 7.1.
 The Commission shall take reasonable care to review a taxpayer's application and other communications intended to be sent to a state to ensure that nothing therein identifies the applicant (except to the extent the taxpayer has given its written consent to that disclosure).
-However, under no circumstance shall the Commission be liable for failure to detect such information or for having made such application or communication available to a state.
-Ensuring that communications intended to be forwarded to a state be in a form appropriate for that state to see is primarily the taxpayer's responsibility. - 7.2.
-Neither the Commission nor a state shall attempt to learn the identity of a taxpayer in MVD except: - 7.2.1.
-When the taxpayer voluntarily discloses it as a result of completing an MVD contract or otherwise;
+However, under no circumstance shall the